bjaitrong22/ParksLookupApi.Solution/README.md

 ParksLookupApi.Solution is an API for looking up state and national parks.
 It currently provides the following information:

-* state or national park
+* Category: state or national park
 * park name
 * location
 * activities.